SebasNadu/kotlin-lotto/README.md

 - [x] Create a retry help function to validate de input and in case of error, retry it.
 - [x] Create a method or service to create the Lotto tickets
 - [x] Create a retry helper function to get user input
+- [x] Retry until success now has a safe limit

 ### InputView